-Cluster Leader: Lori Meeks, University of Southern California
+Cluster Leader: Bryan Lowe, Princeton University and Lori Meeks, University of Southern California

 Some of the issues we will examine in this cluster include:

-(3) The relationships between texts and popular teaching.
-What role did texts play in the teaching traditions of EA religions, and what kinds of texts were especially important in this context?
-How did monastics and other preachers use sutras, commentaries, preaching guides, letters, and other works to teach members of the laity?
+3) Popular teaching: What role did texts play in the teaching traditions of Japanese religions, and what kinds of texts were especially important in this context?
+How did monastics and other preachers use sutras, commentaries, paintings and other images, preaching guides, letters, and other works to teach members of the laity?
 When and to what extent did laypeople engage directly with textual traditions?

 The cluster plans to hold two field visits in Japan in the summers of 2022 and 2023.
 Depending on travel restrictions related to COVID, the first year may be held as an online workshop.